cheng2zhang/tempering/prog/NAMD/README.thstat.md

 In initial runs please delete this file.

 By default, we use the exact method to compute dbeta/dE.
-But this can be too demanding on the precision.
-A workaround is to set `rescaleAdaptiveDedk` to a number greater than 1.0, which is roughly the change of the total energy divided by the change of the kinetic energy in response to a temperature change
+But this can be too demanding on the precision, a workaround is to set `rescaleAdaptiveDedk` to a number greater than 1.0, which is roughly the change of the total energy divided by the change of the kinetic energy in response to a temperature change
 ```